Everyone experiences attraction differently

 How to get help

 Some people realise they are gay, lesbian or bisexual at an early age, while others may not know until later in life.
 Some young people may also be confused about their sexual identity.
 It can help to talk to other people who are going through the same thing.
-There are support groups available for LGBT or undecided young people.
+There are support groups available for LGBT or young people who feel undecided.

 You could contact: